stuartellis/sve-personal-website/content/articles/task-runner.md

 > Task is also known as go-task.

-Task uses a versioned schema for task definitions.
-This helps groups of developers to co-operate on writing task definitions, but means that the same version of Task should be used on every system.
-For projects where the version of the task runner cannot be centrally managed, consider using [just](https://www.stuartellis.name/articles/just-task-runner/) instead.
+Task is very useful for enabling teams of developers to co-operate, using and writing task definitions for their projects.
+We write the task definitions in YAML, and there is [a published and versioned schema for this Task YAML](#checking-taskfiles).
+Task provides a standard environment, so that we do not need to write our tasks to work with the various shells that might be installed on systems.
+It also includes many convenient features to simplify tasks, and it is regularly updated.

+However, these things mean that it works best if all of the developers that work on the projects run the same version of Task, and do not need to write task definitions as code in other programming languages, such as blocks of script for specific shells.
+If you are maintaining a project for a wide audience, consider using [just](https://www.stuartellis.name/articles/just-task-runner/) instead.

 ## How Task Works

 Each copy of Task is a single executable file, with versions for Linux, macOS and Windows.
 This executable is relatively small, being about 8Mb for the 64-bit Linux version.
-It uses sets of tasks that are defined in YAML files, and includes a shell interpreter, so that you can use the same syntax for tasks on any platform.
+The tasks are run with a shell interpreter that is built into Task itself, rather than using whatever shell is on the system.

 This means that you can use Task in any environment.
-It only requires a copy of the Task executable, and has no configuration files apart from the YAML files that contain the tasks.
+It only requires a copy of the Task executable, and uses no configuration files apart from the YAML files that contain the tasks.
+The built-in shell interpreter that you can use the same syntax for your tasks on any platform.

-It also provides features for you to customise the behavior of your tasks for the different environments that you might use.
+It does provide features for you to customise the behavior of your tasks for the different environments that you might use.
 The built-in [template functions](https://taskfile.dev/reference/templating/#functions) enable you to get consistent inputs for your tasks across different platforms.
 When needed, you can define [operating system specific files](https://taskfile.dev/usage/#os-specific-taskfiles), so that Task uses the specific implementation for the current platform.

-Task includes two other key features: [conditional execution of tasks](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
+Task also includes two other key features: [conditional execution of tasks](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
 These features are designed to be usable with any type of software development.

 Here is an example of a _Taskfile.yaml_, with a _build_ task that only runs when the _sources_ change: